JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 .. _tarball:

-Tarball
+Tarball (from Zenodo)
 -----------------------------------------------------------------------------

-You can also download a tarball containing Meso-NH's package.
-With your preferred web browser go to the |mesonh_link| and click on **Download** link on the left part.
-Alternatively, you can directly download the last validated version of Meso-NH `here <http://mesonh.aero.obs-mip.fr/mesonh/dir_open/dir_MESONH/MNH-V5-7-1.tar.gz>`_.
+You can download a compressed tarball containing the Meso-NH package from |zenodo_mesonh_link| .

 Then untar the file MNH-V5-7-1.tar.gz where you want to.
 For example, in your home directory: